Msiza-VL/Intro_to_DB/LibraryProject/README.md

 # LibraryProject

-This is a basic Django project for managing a library system.
+This is a Django project for managing a library system.